 This half (.5) credit course is the second installment of a two-part introduction to high school mathematics.
-Topics include polynomials, exponents, exponential functions, quadratic, radical and rational equations and functions.
+Topics include systems, polynomials, exponents, exponential functions, quadratic, radical and rational equations and functions.
 You will also be introduced to basic geometry concepts in an algebraic framework.
 You must have successfully completed Algebra IA or the equivalent prior to taking this course.

-As an introduction to basic biological principles, this course will cover life processes and biochemistry, cells, human systems structure and function, genetics, evolutionary history and behavior and populations.
+As an instruction to basic biological principles, this course will cover life processes and biochemistry, cells human systems structure and function, genetics, evolutionary history and behavior and populations.
 The material will be presented through lectures, discussions, laboratory investigations and audio-visual displays.
 You will be expected to invest at least one hour per night in reviewing and preparing for the next class.
 You will receive a midterm and a final grade.
 This course satisfies the prerequisite requirement for AP Biology and is equivalent to a year of high school science.

 The basic principles and skills of a full-year, introductory chemistry class will be covered: matter and energy; measurement and calculations; nuclear and electronic structure; periodic trends; chemical bonding; chemical nomenclature and reactions; stoichiometry; phases of matter; solution chemistry; acid and bases; and thermodynamics.
 Biweekly laboratory investigations will support concepts introduced in class and make the lessons come alive.
 At least one hour of reading and/or problem solving will be assigned each night.
-Students will receive a midterm and final grade.
+You will receive a midterm and final grade.
 This course satisfies the prerequisite requirement for AP Chemistry and is equivalent to a full year of high school science.

 The topics of this course include parallel lines, congruent triangles, quadrilaterals, similar triangles, right triangles, circles, areas and volume.
 Geometer’s Sketchpad, a mathematics software, will be used to enhance understanding of geometric relationships.
-There will be nightly homework assignments, and students will receive a midterm and a final grade.
 A solid understanding of Algebra 1 is expected.
 This course is equivalent to a year of high school math and moves at an accelerated pace.

-This standard high school physics course covers the concept of mechanics, energy, electricity and magnetism, wave theory, sound and light.
+This standard high school physics course covers the concept of mechanics, energy, electricity, and magnetism, wave theory, sound and light.
 Each class will consist of review, lectures, videos and student-based laboratory work.
 Laboratory experiments will provide an opportunity for discovery learning in which you will prove classic physics theories.
 You must have completed Algebra II in order to enroll.
 You will have nightly homework assignments and receive a midterm and final grade.
 This course satisfies the prerequisite requirement for AP Physics and is equivalent to a year of high school science.

 This two-hour course offers a thorough review of those aspects of pre-algebra most needed for success in Algebra 1.
 It is intended for students who have completed pre-algebra but need to establish a stronger background of skills before taking Algebra 1.
 Each week is organized by topic, though the full three weeks is recommended.